RishabJaiswal/dartAssetManager/README.md

 3. Browse or search for images
 4. Click on any image to preview

-## Supported Image Formats
-- PNG
-- JPG/JPEG
-- SVG
-- GIF
-- BMP

 ## Requirements
 - IntelliJ IDEA 2022.2+ or Android Studio Flamingo+
 - Flutter plugin installed

 ## Feedback & Contributions
-- Report issues on GitHub
+- Report issues on shivam.jaiswal175@gmail.com
 - Contributions welcome